A DAY TO REMEMBER are:

-"We completely changed the way we wrote, recorded and mixed this album," says McKinnon.
-"It was one of the most unique recording experiences we've ever had.
-We rented a cabin in the mountains 30 minutes outside of town and just wrote together in a room, which was the polar opposite of the last three albums we've made.
+“We completely changed the way we wrote, recorded and mixed this album,” says vocalist Jeremy McKinnon.
+“It was one of the most unique recording experiences we’ve ever had.
+We rented a cabin in the Colorado mountains and just wrote with the five of us together in a room, which was the polar opposite of the last three albums we’ve made.
+We just let things happen organically and in the moment.
+I think it forever changed the way we make music.
 And working with Bill was an awesome experience.
 He was a bit hard to read at first, so I think we subconsciously pushed ourselves harder to try to impress him.
-As a result, we gave this album everything we had."
+As a result, we gave this album everything we had.”